 Room Three focuses on the impacts of World War II.
 It features a chaotic waterfall and a scattering of blocks, representing destruction.
 Several blocks are labeled, "I hate war," from an FDR speech.
 A large sculpture of President Roosevelt sits nearby, with his faithful canine companion, Fala, by his side.

-The fourth and final room includes a still pool of water and a low-relief panel showing FDR's funeral procession down Pennsylvania Avenue.
-FDR died of a cerebral hemorrhage on April 12, 1945, barely a month into his fourth term of office and shortly before the end of World War II.
+Room Four includes a still pool of water for reflection below a low-relief panel showing FDR's funeral procession down Pennsylvania Avenue.
+FDR died of a stroke on April 12, 1945, a few months into his fourth term of office.
 Here also stands a statue of his wife, First Lady Eleanor, the only depiction of a First Lady in a presidential memorial.
-Behind her hangs the emblem of the United Nations, to which she was a delegate after FDR's death.
+Behind her hangs the emblem of the United Nations.
+Eleanor Roosevelt was the first U.S. delegate and helped craft the United Nations Declaration of Human Rights after FDR's death.
 A timeline of FDR's life is carved into the steps of this room's amphitheater.

 Dedication: May 2, 1997 (Prologue room dedicated January 10, 2001)

 Size and Location: 7.5 acres along the southwest side of the Tidal Basin

 Sculptors: Robert Graham, George Segal, Neil Estern, Tom Hardy, Leonard Baskin